 These are the default port numbers - yours may be different.
 For a complete list of ports used in Workload Security, see Port numbers.

-Prevent Deep Security Agent from automatically adding iptables rules
+Prevent the agent from automatically adding iptables rules

-You can prevent Deep Security Agent from modifying iptables if you would rather add the required rules manually.
-To prevent the automatic modification of iptables, create the following file on the computers where you plan to install Deep Security Agent:
+You can prevent the agent from modifying iptables if you would rather add the required rules manually.
+To prevent the automatic modification of iptables, create the following file on the computers where you plan to install the agent: